 The cost of continuing education is a critical factor for young people in the UK considering their futures.
 Since 2010 Higher Education institutions in the UK can charge up to £9K fees per year.
 Added to the debt incurred from student loans, many young people face debts of around £45K as a result of completing an undergraduate degree.
 What is the impact of this debt on young people in the UK?

 Day After Debt (UK) was a long-term collaborative art project by the artist Ahmet Öğüt, addressing the significance of student debt.
 For the British Art Show 8, artists Liam Gillick, Susan Hiller and Goshka Macuga were invited by Öğüt to design sculptures that function as collection points for public contributions to a student loan debt relief campaign.

-The three bespoke money boxes were installed in civic spaces around the four cities of British Art Show 8, generating income which will be redistributed through the Jubilee Debt Campaign.
+The three bespoke money boxes were installed in civic spaces around the four cities of British Art Show 8, generating income which was redistributed through the Jubilee Debt Campaign.

 As part of the project Öğüt worked with lawyer Daniel McClean to develop a ‘Letter of Agreement’ between the artists and potential future owners, so that all present and future proceeds collected by the sculptures will go to the Jubilee Debt campaign.

 The exhibition tour dates for British Art Show 8 were:

 Leeds Art Gallery

 Scottish National Gallery of Modern Art, Talbot Rice Gallery, University of Edinburgh, and Inverleith House, Royal Botanic Garden Edinburgh